end2endzone/end2endzone-hugo/content/blog/2021-03-14-pidvr-record-over-the-air-tv-on-a-raspberry-pi-4.md

 tvheadend - muxes

-We now have to set the &quot;muxes&quot;.
+We now have to set the "muxes".
 To save you from manually entering muxes, Tvheadend includes predefined mux lists.
 For best results in Montreal area, select the following muxes: **United States: us-ATSC-center-frequencies-8VSB**

 Click **Save & Next** to get to the next page.